 As you choose the MBA format that's right for you, it's worth comparing a business school's full-time, part-time, and executive MBA programs to see how the different schedules might work for you and to find your best match for desired campus experience, peers, and faculty.

-For example, Berkeley MBA programs all confer the same degree, deliver an on-campus experience, and draw from the same faculty pool.
+For example, Berkeley Haas MBA programs all confer the same degree, deliver an on-campus experience, and draw from the same faculty pool.
 The main differences are in program duration, delivery schedule, and peer group.
 Take a look at our program comparison.

 And if you're still wondering how to choose between evening and weekend or executive MBA programs, read about two couples where one partner chose the Evening & Weekend Berkeley MBA and one chose the Berkeley MBA for Executives program, and learn about their reasons.
 Meet Manish Mukherjee and Nupur Thakur in Evening & Weekend vs. Executive MBA: How to Choose, Part I and Tatiana Medvedeva and Sergey Averchenkov in Part II.

 Seven questions to ask yourself when choosing an MBA schedule